William Cameron Townsend: First Translation Work

-As Townsend sought the root causes of indigenous poverty and marginalization, he found them first in the mixed-race ladino middlemen who acted as the sole economic and social portal to the broader regional and national society for mainly monolingual indigenous communities, and who were closely associated with a "folk" Catholic religion that was quite distinct from orthodox Catholicism.
-These elites had a vested interest in maintaining the economic and social status quo, and therefore had no desire to improve the Indians' economic situation, educational level or degree of bilingualism.
+Oppression and Causes

-Secondly, Townsend, while valuing indigenous languages and cultures as divine creations, also believed that not all aspects of human culture were positive, including some of those found within Mesoamerican indigenous societies.
-Within them he found various types of oppression, some of which were similar to those the dominant Spanish culture imposed.
+As Townsend looked for the root of indigenous poverty and marginalization, he believed that he found three main causes.
+One was the mixed-race ladino middlemen who were closely associated with a "folk" Catholic religion that was quite distinct from orthodox Catholicism.
+Another was in some of the Mesoamerican traditions, some of which were similar to those the dominant Spanish culture imposed.
 Numerous saints required many days of festivals laden with the obligatory purchases and excessive consumption of food and alcohol, much of which needed to be purchased from the ladino middlemen.
-Modern healthcare was not available in most communities, which were served only by spiritualist 'curers' who required payment but often provided ineffective care.
-Townsend thus viewed the Maya who surrounded him as trapped from both within and without, and he searched for an exit strategy, a way to liberate them from the forces holding them back.
+A third cause was the lack of modern healthcare.
+Townsend thus viewed the Maya around him as trapped from both within and without, and he searched for a way to help liberate them.